 The solution was to work pro bono with a small business allowing me to focus on results rather than invoicing days worked or handling tight turn-around amends.

-That’s when I partnered with Ask Emma VA, an independent business run by Emma Donnelly, primarily operating through Instagram.
+That’s when I partnered with Ask Emma VA, an independent business run by Emma Donnelly, who at the time was operating primarily on Instagram.

-The goal was simple and very measurable thanks to Instagram's analytics:
+The strategy was simple and very measurable thanks to Instagram's analytics:

 This wasn’t just about on-brand, stop-the-scroll animations.
 It was about using motion graphics as a marketing tool.